-Over the past few decades, I have spent a ton of time creating quantitative systems to cut through the noise and dogma to help my family and my community optimise their nutrition.
+I have spent a lot of time creating quantitative systems to cut through the noise and dogma to help my family and the Optimising Nutrition community.

 Considering two of the most important people in the world to me have Type-1 Diabetes (my wife and my son), accurate nutritional advice matters.

-In this article, I wanted to share more of my backstory to help you understand my perspective, motivation, and passion for quantitative Nutritional Optimisation.
+In this article, I wanted to share the evolution of my understanding of nutrition to help you understand why I believe quantitative Nutritional Optimisation is so important.

 - My Seventh-Day Adventist Background